- Women and Disease Risk

 With UTIs, bacteria travel up to your bladder and eventually the kidneys.
 Women have shorter urethras, allowing bacteria to more quickly invade the bladder.6 As a result, UTIs happen more often with women.7

-Concentrated amounts of specific nutrients can optimize your body’s ability to fight UTIs and keep them at bay.8 MaxLiving Urinary Tract Health is a comprehensive supplement that delivers a blend of cranberry concentrate, D-mannose, and apple cider vinegar to provide all-around support for the urinary tract.
+Concentrated amounts of specific nutrients can optimize your body’s ability to fight UTIs and keep them at bay.8 MaxLiving Urinary Tract Support contains ingredients such as cranberry and D-mannose which can help maintain a healthy urinary tract and help reduce the spread of UTI causing bacteria.

 Alcohol is another problem that impacts men and women differently.
 While men are likely to struggle with addiction, alcohol abuse and alcoholism have more serious repercussions for women.
 Over time, alcohol abuse can increase your risk of problems including breast cancer, heart disease, and fetal alcohol syndrome.9